nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Aspect: How `names` and `tags` matches:**

 * **Alternative 1 (current choice):** Only full names are matched
     * Pros: Filtered List will look less cluttered and allows users to easily look up a particular contact
     * Cons: Users have less flexibility to search the contacts

 * **Alternative 2:** Names that contain the input phrase is matched itself.
     * Pros: Users have more flexibility to search the contacts
     * Cons: The filtered list will be bloated and makes it difficult to look up a particular contact.

+<div style="page-break-after: always;"></div>

 ### Undo/redo feature